Dennis C. Flanagan, Ph.D.

 and rainfall intensity interactions.

-- Other recent work has
+- Other work has examined the

 rainfall field experiments have shown that use of Polyacrylamide (PAM)